 I truly believe success in the face of a mental health disorder can be measured in support and accessibility of friends and family.
-Right down to the generosity of our supporters with their time and energy, their very presence and helping hands have been the fulcrum which has launched me higher into the upper limits of healing than if I was doing this on my own and totally independently.
+Right down to the generosity of our supporters with their time and energy.
+The very presence and helping hands are truly the fulcrum which has launched me higher into the upper limits of healing.
+Certainly, higher than if I was doing this on my own and totally independently.
 The mental health systems gestures, and truly emphasizes the importance of living a full and independent life when carrying a mental health disorder.
-Even when that disorder is chronic and longstanding.
+Even when that disorder is chronic and longstanding….

-However, the missing element to theories around lasting independence and goal directed philosophies continues to reject and ignore the importance of incorporating active support in our lives and not doing this all on our own.
+However, the missing element to theories around lasting independence and goal directed philosophies ignore how to incorporate active support in our lives.
 My parents have traveled with me across the globe for my mental health needs.
 They have also conversely cleaned my bedding when I was so disordered I soiled the sheets due to catatonia and muscle stiffness.
 Without my parents support, my independence would be built on a swamp of uncertainty, trepidation, and fear of failure.
 Doing it all, life that is, on our own makes us vulnerable.
 Simply, it increases the risk of relapse when we are not in the company of those who can intervene.
 That is, when we cannot see ourselves and how disordered our realities can become, isolation can be a catalyst for self- destruction.

 When the management of my schizophrenia symptoms improved years ago, and I was able to travel again, I was never shamed by my parents over the limitations I faced due to akathisia.
 So, when it came to acclimating to certain medications, in the early days, I was either too tired or too restless to sit down for extended periods of time.
 When my family and I traveled to Europe a year after my initial break, in Italy, I was only able to savor pasta and pizza in short microdoses before I would have to get up and walk around.
 At least I was out there, though, trying to make it all work.
 From both parents and friends, I was getting encouragement that did not understand my restrictions as permanent, self-imposed, or limiting.